 If the defendant establishes that he was not consciously indifferent to service of process, his motion for new trial will probably be granted under Craddock v.
 Sunshine Bus Lines, 133 S.W.2d 124 (Tex.1939).
 Therefore, consider sending a courtesy copy of the citation and petition to the defendant at an address other than the registered office or substituted service address.
-Defendants often assert that they did not receive the process which was served either on the secretary of state or served pursuant to Rule
+Defendants often assert that they did not receive the process which was served either on the secretary of state or served pursuant to Rule 106(b).

-106(b).
 In response, a diligent plaintiff can produce proof of certified mail directed to the defendant at an address known to be good -- often an alternate address with which counsel has been corresponding with defendant.
-A proposed "conscious indifference" letter is attached at page 102.
+Proposed "conscious indifference" letters are attached at pages 101, 102.